Revolutionary Treatment for Osteoarthritis / Spondylosis

 When more severe osteoarthritis/spondylosis occurs, the intervertebral discs degenerate and become unstable.
 The spine tries to stabilize this by forming bone which is called spondylotic hook formation.
 This, in turn, causes narrowing at the back of the spinal cord canal, which can cause the spinal cord to contract.
 This bone growth can also narrow the opening through which the peripheral nerve has to go outside (recesus stenosis thus causing the nerve to get stuck in a certain position or posture due to osteoarthritis.

 Symptoms of Spondylosis

 Spinal arthritis causes low back pain and stiffness, that normally is worst upon waking up in the morning, tends to ease up with activity, but worsens in the end of the day.
 Presumably, this is because fluid has built up in the joint due to inactivity overnight, which causes more swelling.
 The pain is generally in the back, runs into the buttocks, and often feels like it is in the hip.
-When the pain gets worse patients often report burning on the outer thigh, and sometimes pain down the leg which can be confused with nerve root pain.
+When the pain gets worse patients often report a burning sensation on the outer thigh, and sometimes pain down the leg which can be confused with nerve root pain.